This page was last updated on 12/21/2020. Please check back frequently for updates.

 Cancer Screening: Can/should members of the community continue recommended cancer screening activities (e.g. screening mammography)?

-To conserve health system resources and reduce patient contact with health care facilities, ASCO recommends that cancer screening procedures that require clinic/center visits such as screening mammograms and colonoscopy be postponed for the time being.
+To conserve health system resources and reduce patient contact with health care facilities, ASCO recommends that cancer screening procedures proceed as clinically indicated if they can be performed safely.
 Clinical care teams are advised to carefully weigh the risks and benefits of pursuing elective procedures, such as screening procedures, at this time.

 Diagnosis and Staging: How can/should diagnosis and staging interventions (e.g. imaging visits, biopsy) be modified by the ongoing COVID-19 pandemic?
 Is there any evidence that COVID-19 infection influences the ability to diagnose or stage disease (e.g. chest imaging for potential lung cancer)?